 Our research is part of a maturing literature on Internet auctions, which has made strides both on the theoretical and empirical front.
-Ours is the second paper in this growing literature-after Bajari and Hortaçsu (2003)-to use a structural methodology.
 With such large and rich data sets such techniques are both feasible and rewarding.
 Due to our technique we are able to test which strategy bidders are using.
 We show that the simple competitive bidding strategy better explains the data than alternatives-in our case the snipe-or-war and jump-call strategies.

-In some ways our analysis has brought out more perplexing observations than it has explained.
+In some ways our analysis of this new and growing empirical panel data setting has brought out more perplexing observations than it has explained.
 For example the tendency of bidders to only bid the reservation price-is this an optimal strategy in an auction marketplace like eBay or a simple suboptimal behavior?
 We also find some evidence that indicates learning by both bidders and auctioneers.
 Experienced auctioneers respond to incentives when deciding on the optimal length of auction but inexperienced do not.
 Also when we test over all bidders the average price paid is higher in auctions that end in the last seconds, but for experienced bidders it is not.
 This could be evidence of inexperienced bidders getting excited or panicked, but we do not analyze these issues here.
 Our goal is to look at a few key issues in eBay auctions, providing a complete understanding of the market is too large a task.